jsswd888/LLM-Sprint-Project/README.md

 A copy of the previous project report is also available in repo.
 To check latest finidngs and conclusions I acquired (continuation of CS 638 project), check [here](./code/README.md).

+Update: latest finding regarding wording of evaluation metric can be found [here](./code/Update-1.md).